baron816/use-structure/README.md

 1. Don't use this if you need to support pre ES6 browsers.
 This package depends on [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), which can't be polyfilled.

+2. If you're making multiple updates on nested structures in a single render, always update in order of inner structures to outer structures.
+Otherwise, you'll overwrite your inner structures and those changes won't be updated on your component.

-2. Don't use cyclical graphs.
+3. Don't use cyclical graphs.
 Though it likely could be supported, it's an edge case I don't want to try to address.

-3. If you use a class instance, your mutating methods must not return anything/return `undefined`, and your "getters" must not return `undefined` (use `null` instead`).
+4. If you use a class instance, your mutating methods must not return anything/return `undefined`, and your "getters" must not return `undefined` (use `null` instead`).
 This is to prevent render loops.

-4. Any methods on your objects shouldn't be async.
+5. Any methods on your objects shouldn't be async.
 Your components won't update correctly if you're trying to set state from within those promises.